 Colorado's steady snow-melting boosts water supplies while California faces flooding

-MAY 19: The South Platte spills over onto a walking path underneath the bridge during a heavy rain storm at Confluence Park May 19, 2015.
 While deep mountain snow combined with high temperatures caused California rivers to swell, Colorado officials on Monday downplayed flood risks saying much of the snow already has melted.
+Statewide snowpack in the major river basins hit 207 percent of the median - 332 percent in the South Platte River Basin and 288 percent in the Colorado River Basin, according to the U.S. Department of Agriculture Natural Resources Conservation Service's latest survey.

 Start the conversation, or Read more at Denver Post.